 In the western part of the country, the Coast Mountains stretch out, covering 990 mi (1,600 km) of land from the North to the South.
 In its heart lies the Chilcotin Mountain Range, bursting with alpine meadows, deep rugged valleys and a rich diversity of wildlife habitats.
 British Columbia is known for hosting some of the rarest species of flora and fauna in Canada and the wider world.

 On our tours to Alpine Chilcotin Mountains, you’ll ride out into the wild from a dude ranch near Golden Bridge accompanied by our friendly guides and resilient Cayuse horses.
 Multi-day and day rides exploring snow-capped mountain ranges, vast meadows blanketed with wildflowers, and incredible wildlife in its natural habitats are just a fraction of what you’ll get to do when you choose one of our horseback riding tours in British Columbia.

 The Canadian Rocky Mountains form the northern part of the North American Rocky Mountains.
 Five Canadian national parks are located within the Canadian Rockies and they’ve all been a UNESCO World Heritage Site since 1984.
-We offer horseback riding tours in the backcountry of Stoney Creek, the Great Divide in Banff National Park, the oldest national park in Canada, established in 1885, and also in the southeast of the Canadian Rockies -- the Kananaskis Park system.
+We offer horseback riding tours in the backcountry of Banff, the Great Divide in Banff National Park, the oldest national park in Canada, established in 1885, and also in the southeast of the Canadian Rockies -- the Kananaskis Park system.

 The Canadian Rockies are renowned for their rugged scenery, covered in forests, glacier-fed river valleys, and azure lakes dotted with newly-formed icebergs.
 During the day you’ll see unspoiled nature and wildlife while staying in a comfortable wooden chalet or a tent-based camp during the night.